joestubbs/coe379L-sp25/docs/unit01/eda.rst

 Univariate Analysis
 ~~~~~~~~~~~~~~~~~~~
-In univariate analysis we explore each column of variable of the dataset independently with the purpose
+In univariate analysis we explore each column (or variable) of the dataset independently with the purpose
 of understanding how the values are distributed.
 It also helps identify potential problems with the data,
 such as impossible values, as well as to identify *outliers*, or values that differ significantly from
 all other values.